How to Change Login Screen Wallpaper in Ubuntu 22.04 | 22.10

 Thankfully, a graphical configuration tool ‘Login Manager Settings‘ is born to make the life easy.
 And, not only for Ubuntu, it also works for Fedora Workstation, and other Linux with GNOME 42+.

-Step 1: install Login Manager Settings
+Step 1: Download Login Manager Settings

-sudo apt install flatpak
+sudo apt install libfuse2

-(Optional) As you see, flatpak take hundred of MB disk spaces for run-time library.
-For choice, you may download the AppImage from the github releases page under ‘Assets’ section:
+2. Then select download the AppImage from the github releases page under ‘Assets’ section:

 Step 2: Change Login Screen Background